Siyuexi/Siyuexi/README.md

-## Hi there 👋

-😴 This man is lazy and rarely commits code to GitHub.
+## 👋 This man is lazy and rarely commits code to GitHub.